 You'd be wrong.

 There is a culture at Burning Man that is as prevalent as the culture back in the real world.
 It's just different.
 It demands conformity to its unspoken rules just as much as our culture does--it just does so about different things.
-There are tribes that do not get along (industrial artists, "hardcore" campers, flower power hippies, ravers, and such) and if you don't fit easily into one of these categories, you can make people just a tiny bit uncomfortable.
+There are groups (clans if you will) that do not get along (industrial artists, "hardcore" campers, flower power hippies, ravers, and such) and if you don't fit easily into one of these categories, you can make people just a tiny bit uncomfortable when they can't peg your faction.
 And the people there–as expansive and open-minded as they usually are–can be just as intolerant when it comes to the Burning Man cultural conventions.